gustavkarlsson/slapshot/README.md

 ## About snapshot testing

-Snapshot testing is a type of software testing where the output of a piece of code (such as a function, UI component, or API response) is captured and stored as a "snapshot."
+Snapshot testing is a type of regression testing where the output some code (such as a function, UI component, or API response) is captured and stored as a "snapshot."
 This snapshot serves as a reference for future test runs.
 During subsequent tests, the new output is compared to the stored snapshot to ensure that the behavior of the code has not changed unexpectedly.